“She really has the gift. You can feel it.”

 In 2008 Ammon Swinbank attended the National Flute Convention in Albuquerque, New Mexico and stumbled across The Other Flute by Robert Dick.
 Two years later they attended their first Robert Dick masterclass at Cornish College of the Arts, where they received their Bachelor of Music in 2014.
 While at Cornish, Ammon studied flute with professor Paul Taub, jazz, composition and improvisation with Jovino Santos Neto, acoustic jazz with Wayne Horvitz and Spontaneous Composition with Denny Goodhew.
 During this time they composed Prelude to the Midnight of a Moonflower for flute, cello and piano and Spectrum for solo flute.
 Ammon was a part of Hush with Eric Barber at The Chapel Performance Space in Seattle and they also frequently haunted Spite House and Café Racer, hungry to play as much as possible.

 Ammon Swinbank also holds a Master of Music and Advanced Certificate from New York University.
 While continuing their studies, Ammon had the chance to perform Anamnese by Hiromi Watanabe at New York City Electroacoustic Music Festival in the summer of 2016.
-Ammon’s current projects are The Masked Voice and Big Apple Bonkers which will premiere at Williamsburg Music Center on November 23, 2018.
+Ammon is currently preparing to release Big Apple Bonkers, which will premiere at Williamsburg Music Center on November 23, 2018.

 *Ammon prefers the gender neutral pronouns they/them.